princefelix-23/CST8915_Assignment2/README.md

 ### 6. **AI-Service (FastAPI)**

-This service rely on Azure OpenAI to generate product descriptions and images via the store-admin portal.
+This service relies on Azure OpenAI to generate product descriptions and images via the store-admin portal.

 The AI-Service interacts with OpenAI models using Semantic Kernel SDK.
 It is meant to be used in conjunction with the store-admin app.